MichaelsPlayground/smartcard-reader-updated/README.md

 forked from: https://github.com/doc-rj/smartcard-reader

+Note: the original app was last updated in 2017 and I updated the project so that it now runs with Java 11 and Android SDK 32, using Gradle 7.4.
+If you run the project in Android Studio you
+may see that the dependency "com.afollestad.material-dialogs:core:0.8.6.2" is outdated -
+please do not update to newer ones or you are forced to find a new solution for the AlertDialogWrapper classed that was removed in later versions.
+The app is running on a real device (Samsung A51) and Android SDK 12.

 smartcard-reader turns your Android device (running Kitkat or later) into a payment terminal or similar smartcard reader.
 It uses NFC to interact with a contactless smartcard, either physical or emulated.